Profiting from Trials April 27

 James 1: 2 - 8

-To me James starts this letter out like a boxer throwing a punch, he just gets straight to the point.
-The Christians are going through intense persecution because of the Roman rule.
+James starts this letter out like a boxer throwing a punch, and he gets straight to the point.
+These Christians are going through intense persecution because of Roman rule.

 My brethren, count it all joy when you fall into various trials,

-I’d be a liar if I told you that I didn’t struggle with this very issue myself, how do you get happy when your world is falling apart?
-Well emotions are your personal choice in life, you can choose to walk around mad all the time or angry at others.
-Depressed because of your situation.
-Years ago I used to look at people that were always happy and always smiling and it just seems like God gave them the gift of happiness.
+I’d be a liar if I told you that I didn’t struggle with this very issue myself.
+How do you get happy when your world is falling apart?
+Well, emotions are your personal choice in life; you can choose to walk around mad all the time, angry at others.
+You are depressed because of your situation.
+Years ago, I used to look at people that were always happy, always smiling; it just seems like God gave them the gift of happiness.
 Then I realized that happiness is the gift you give yourself.
-You’re the only one that can decide for yourself to be happy or whatever emotion you decide to follow.
+You’re the only one that can decide for yourself to be happy or whatever emotion you choose to follow.

 knowing that the testing of your faith produces patience.

-This brings us to a very good lesson, what happens when you do a job incorrectly?
-More than likely you will have to go back and do it over again.
-My old pastor used to say, just like the Israelites you get to take another lap around in the wilderness.
+What happens when you do a job incorrectly?
+More than likely, you will have to go back and do it over again.
+My old pastor used to say, just like the Israelites, you get to take another lap around in the wilderness.

 But let patience have its perfect work, that you may be perfect and complete, lacking nothing.

 How is the work made perfect?
-By our joy in the matter, you can only have joy if you believe God is on your side, and you know that He is able to save you.
+By our joy in the matter, you can only have joy if you believe God is on your side, and you know that He can save you.
 But we lose our patience when we get mad at God for not pulling us through.
-But here’s the kicker in what I just said, if you get mad at God for not pulling you through, ironically that means you have faith in God!
+But here’s the kicker in what I just said, if you get angry at God for not pulling you through, ironically, that means you have faith in God!
 But the enemy has perverted your faith into anger.
-I for one, am guilty of this.
-So, if you going to get mad at God that’s probably a good time to count it all joy and laugh at the enemy.
+I, for one, am guilty of this.
+So, if you are going to get mad at God, that’s probably a good time to count it all joy and laugh at the enemy.

 If any of you lacks wisdom, let him ask of God, who gives to all liberally and without reproach, and it will be given to him.